ParallelMaths/parallel/pages/8-22-rattlebacks.md

 {.col-5}

 ^^^ hint id=5 marks=1
-The only way to have a decade of consecutive years with a repeated digit is if the tens digit and the hundreds digit are the same (as in the decade 1990s).
+The only way to have a decade of consecutive years with a repeated digit is if the tens digit and the hundreds or thousands digit are the same (as in the decade 1990s).

-The only time that this is followed by another decade following the same rule is when `n99n` is followed by `n00n`.
 ^^^

 ---